Irrationally Passionate – Book Review

 My rating: 4/5

 The Startup ecosystem of India is changing rapidly along with the global business landscape.
 A lot of startups pop up on the scene almost on a daily basis and they die out about at the same rate.
-As per a study, around 90% of the Indian startups fails within first five years of their inception.
-Jason Kothari’s Irrationally Passionate is an autobiographical journey, where he bares all about his life from being a rebel to becoming one of the highest paid executives that the country has ever seen that too in his 30s.
-Still in doubt, read my book review of this self-made man’s journey before grabbing a copy of Jason’s debut book.
+As per a study, around 90% of the Indian startups fail within the first five years of their inception.
+Jason Kothari’s Irrationally Passionate is an autobiographical journey, where he bares all about his life from being a rebel to becoming one of the highest-paid executives that the country has ever seen that too in his 30s.
+Still, in doubt, read my book review of this self-made man’s journey before grabbing a copy of Jason’s debut book.

 Biographies in general, including autobiographies, are usually bland.
 Non-fiction especially about a non-controversial figure seldom works or sells.
 There are very few autobiographies that one can recommend as a perfect weekend relaxing read.
 Irrationally Passionate tries to change that on every account.
 I would like to express my gratitude towards Blogadda’s Book Review Program for considering me this book review and giving me an opportunity to review this genre for the first time.

 The cover page of the book is a thick paper cover wrapped on the hardbound base.
 It has a picture of Jason’s stubbly face with steal eyes.
-On the back cover there are a lot of convincing testimonials by some of the tallest corporate names.
-The blurb and about the author is on the inside flap of front and back cover respectively.
+On the back cover, there are a lot of convincing testimonials by some of the tallest corporate names.
+The blurb and about the author are on the inside flap of the front and back cover respectively.
 The title of the book would seem pretty apt once you finish it.

-You won’t believe where he learnt the concept that creating a clear strategy is the most important thing before starting a business.
+You won’t believe where he learned the concept that creating a clear strategy is the most important thing before starting a business.
 It was at a Muay Thai training center in Thailand.
 (Yeah you read it right).
-He is popularly known as ‘The Turnaround Guy’ for his journey has always been about turning sure shot dead businesses into successful profit churning ones.
+He is popularly known as ‘The Turnaround Guy’ for his journey has always been about turning sure-shot dead businesses into successful profit churning ones.